 Depending who you talk to, you should have signed up yesterday, or you should skip the sport to avoid injury.

-Dan Wierzba, a Marshfield Clinic athletic trainer, said CrossFit can be safe and fun if you start slowly, know your physical limits and use good form when performing the exercises.
+Sam Joswiak, an athletic trainer at Marshfield Clinic, said CrossFit can be safe and fun if you start slowly, know your physical limits and use good form when performing the exercises.

 “There is risk involved with some of the complex strength movements, but there are also health risks involved with other types of exercise and being sedentary,” he said.